Monitoring SD-WAN links from the firewall’s administration interface

 History tab

-In this tab, up to five gateways can be selected for a given router to display curves that show changes in latency, jitter, packet loss rate, availability and proportion of time each selected gateway spent in the various states.
+In this tab, up to five router gateways can be selected to display curves that show changes to the various SLA indicators over the selected period: